astronomer/docs/astro/connect-aws.md

 - VPC peering
 - Transit Gateways
-- S2S VPN

 If you require a private connection between Astro and AWS, Astronomer recommends configuring a dedicated cluster.
 See [Create a dedicated cluster](create-dedicated-cluster.md).

 ## Access a public AWS endpoint

-To facilitate communication between your Astro cluster or Deployment and your cloud, you can allowlist the external IPs for your cluster or Deployment in your cloud.
-If you have no other security restrictions, this means that any Deployment or cluster with an allowlisted external IP address can access your AWS resources through a valid Airflow connection.
+All Astro clusters include a set of external IP addresses that persist for the lifetime of the cluster.
+To facilitate communication between an Astro cluster and your cloud, you can allowlist these external IPs in your cloud.
+If you have no other security restrictions, this means that any cluster with an allowlisted external IP address can access your AWS resources through a valid Airflow connection.

 ### Allowlist external IP addresses for a cluster